-With our Latin American Spanish lessons for Helping at home you will learn "Helping at home" in 4 easy steps.
-The Latin American Spanish you will learn in this lesson consists of 20 Sentences for things you do to help at home.
+With our Latin American Spanish lessons you will learn the topic "Helping at home" in 4 quick and easy steps.
+The Latin American Spanish you will learn in these lessons consists of 20 sentences for things you do to help at home.

 |1||Hago la cama.||I make my bed.|